jecode93/jecode93/README.md

 > I have been working with people across different time zones for the past few months, remotely and asynchronously.

 > I'm now looking for opportunities to apply my skills in a real-world setting.
-If you know of any open positions or have a project in mind, please let me know!
+If you know of any open positions or have a project in mind, please contact me to help you solve your problem!